Offer a job or internship

 Klik her for dansk

 Having a job or internship while waiting for asylum radically improves the well-being of asylum seekers.

-One of the most powerful integration drivers is meaningful employment.
-Why?
-Because it's something to get out of bed for, it means colleagues and friends, it holds a promise of self-sufficiency and it's a possibility to contribute in a positive way to the Danish society.
-For the asylum seekers in Trampoline House, those are their highest wishes.
+It's something to get out of bed for, it means colleagues and friends, it holds a promise of self-sufficiency and it's a possibility to contribute in a positive way to the Danish society.

 Ismail Yagoub, marketing and communications

-In 2016, Ismail from Sudan – BA in IT Technology and Trampoline House veteran – joined Qvartz as an intern in their marketing and communications department.
-Among other tasks, Ismail and his coworkers developed a database for Trampoline House that enables us to systemize our mapping of asylum seekers' skills and match them with jobs.
+In 2016, Ismail from Sudan, who has a BA in IT Technology, joined Qvartz as an intern in their marketing and communications department.
+Ismail and his coworkers developed the database that Trampoline House now uses to screen and map asylum seekers' skills and translate those to the Danish job market.

-- Asylum seekers are amongst the most motivated staff out there - they are, on the whole, people who have fled atrocious circumstances and just want normal lives - a job is a big part of that
+Asylum seekers are some of the most motivated staff members you'll find.
+They are, after all, people who have fled atrocious circumstances and just want normal lives - and a job is a big part of that.

-- Diversity is good for business - numerous studies have shown that diverse teams contribute to the bottom line.
-ISS Denmark recently conducted a study that showed that diverse teams contributed 3.7% more to the bottom line than homogenous teams
+Your company also benefits from the new perspectives and diversity that your new employee will bring to work.
+For instance, ISS Denmark recently conducted a study that showed that diverse teams contributed 3.7% more to the bottom line than homogenous teams.

 Please contact Trampoline House's Project Developer Nanna Jochumsen to learn more.